LucasVinicius-sudo/LucasVinicius-sudo/README.md

  ## About Me

 Hi there!
-I'm Lucas Vinicius Moura Costa , 23 Years ,from Brazil,a Junior Back-End Developer with a passion for creating efficient and scalable server-side applications, and I am Science computer student at UFAL , Alongside all this, I'm an avid Formula 1 enthusiast and Ferrari Fan.
+I'm Lucas Vinicius Moura Costa, a 23-year-old Junior Back-End Developer from Brazil.
+I specialize in creating efficient and scalable server-side applications.
+Currently, I'm studying Computer Science at UFAL.
+Alongside my development work, I'm an avid Formula 1 enthusiast and a passionate Ferrari fan.

 ## Interests